Dubbed the "Eight Wonder of the World", the Astrodome was home to

 but that caused another problem.
 The natural grass playing field

-died because enough sunlight was not reaching it.
-A new type of turf
+died due to the lack of sunlight A new type of turf

 that became famous at stadiums throughout the country during the

 1970s was developed.
 Named after the team, Astroturf was a green